The Eyes | Windows To The Soul

 Employs critical focusing to drawn attention to the eyes

 Uses a shallow depth of field (DOF) to de-emphasize other areas of the image

 Uses composition to place the eyes strategically (e.g., rule of thirds) within the frame

 Photography Means Writing With Light

-In photography light comes first.
+In photography light is of critical importance to the success of your images.
 In portrait photography, except for a deliberate silhouette, you almost always need to ensure that the face is lit.
 But what sort of light is most appropriate to your desired outcome?